-If you are interested in becoming a volunteer, click here to download the application form.
-Please email the form to Pat Coleman, office manager, at firstname.lastname@example.org, or visit the center and deliver it in person!
+If you are interested in becoming a volunteer, click here to download an application.
+Please email the form to Sarah Heminway, Director Northeast Region, at email@example.com, or visit the center and deliver it in person!

 We’re located at 218 Day Road, Pomfret Center.
 We look forward to seeing you soon.

 Tuesdays, March 28 through May 30, 8 a.m. – Noon